aaronbieber/coaching-blog/content/posts/the-company-culture-seesaw.md

 its behavior patterns, the culture of a company is nothing less than its *recipe for success*.

-As a founder or leader, how can you build or shape the culture of your company or team to mix up that *perfect recipe* that leads to the success you and your customers desire?
+As a leader, how can you build or shape the culture of your company or team to mix up that *perfect recipe* that leads to the success you and your customers desire?

 <!--more-->